 Here’s what I know having owned 4 hot tubs:

 Hot tub models either have a 110-volt plug or a 220-volt model.
 110-volt hot tubs just plug into a standard outlet the way any appliance or a small piece of equipment plugs in.
+And while codes vary from place to place, generally the box can’t be more than 50′ from the hot tub either.

 These are often called plug-and-play models.